X-Men: Days of Future Past (2014)

 written by Simon Kinberg

-based on the X-Men comic book storyline Days of Future Past by Chris Claremont and John Byrne
+based on the X-Men comic books by Stan Lee and Jack Kirby, and the Days of Future Past comic books by Chris Claremont and John Byrne

 directed by Bryan Singer